sunaku/glove80-keymaps/README.md

 // ... rest of snippet goes here, unchanged ...
 ```

-For your reference, the following digram shows the default values for all
+For your reference, the following diagram shows the default values for all
 settings and how they inherit from each other, so you can override them
 together as a group (by inheritance) or each individually (fine-grained).